rodkranz/fakeApi/README.md

 }
 ```

-The web page will render this seed like it:
+The web page will be rendered this `seed` above like it:

 ![Docs with texts](./docs/docs_04.png)